intel/cloud-native-ai-pipeline/docs/How_to_Protect_AI_Models_in_Cloud_Native_Environments.md

 For a key broker client, here is an example working flow of key broker client to get a key from KBS:

+- Get and replay all event logs, and verify by the measurement register.
 - Generate 2048 bit RSA key pair (a public key and a private key).
 - Encode the public key to base64 for transferring (user_data).
 - Get quote in the TEE with the hash of the public key for measurement (quote).